ODawson-Git/DDS/readME.md

 ## Usage
 Requires [AutoHotKey v2](https://www.autohotkey.com/download/ahk-v2.exe) to run.
-Simply open `DDAFKonCore.ahk`
+Simply open `DDS.ahk`

 The script reads colors on screen to know current game phase and hero being played so only some resolutions are supported